-The Company assumes that the credit risk on a financial asset has increased significantly if it hits either criterion list below:
+The Company assumes that the credit risk on a financial asset has increased significantly if it hits either criterion listed below:

-- accounts are 30 days past due, - accounts with 0-29 days past due tagged as a troubled debt restructuring and with month on book less than 6 months, - behaviour score drops to marginal risk level, - accounts that have been over 30 days past due in last 6 months, - bankruptcy notification received, or - deceased notification.
+- accounts are 30 days past due, - accounts with 0-29 days past due tagged as a troubled debt restructuring and with month on book less than 6 months.

+- (d) Financial instruments (continued) - (vii) Credit losses and impairment of assets (continued) - behaviour score drops to marginal risk level or the forecasted default rate increase significantly, - accounts that have been over 30 days or 90 days past due depending on the product in last 6 months, - bankruptcy notification received, or - deceased notification.